-Here we have a full agreement of equation (77) with the form of the omega matrix which for the same case follows from the work of Budó and Ketskeméty [37].
+Here we have a full agreement of equation (77) with expression (2) obtained for the same case in the work of Budó and Ketskeméty [37].

-1.2.2 Two-component system
+6.2.2 Two-component system

 For a binary system, the $\kappa$ matrix contains four elements and the $\omega$ matrix calculated from Eq.
 (41) takes the form